 Depreciation Reducing Balance Method

-Within Business Accounting Basics, we have two different calculators for working out your reducing balance figure.
-The first reducing balance calculator requires that you know the required percentage rate of depreciation and is calculated over a period of 5 years.
+Within Business Accounting Basics, we provide two different calculators to help you calculate your reducing balance method figure.
+The first reducing balance calculator requires that you know the required percentage rate of depreciation, and it is calculated over 5 years.

 The second calculator uses a formula embedded in Microsoft Excel.
 We have set up a simple spreadsheet that uses the formula to calculate your figures.
 This Excel template only works if there is a residual value at the end of life up to a maximum period of 10 years.